talestonini/dockervim/README.md

 Restart Neovim and the theme should be working.

+Now run the following script:

+    $HOME/.config/post_vim.sh

+**Congratulations!!!** The container should be ready to use.

 **Troubleshooting**

 If you are running behind a corporate proxy and get an error installing CoC plugins within nvim, related to self-signed certificate, try to add the following to CoC config (`:CocConfig`):